JesseTNRoberts/Old-Blog/_posts/2022-12-8-Beginning-of-end-of-a-line.md

 ### Prediction 3.2

 As an extension of the above, it is predicted that limiting the computational space by asking players to remember a number of items (which if forgotten cause the reward to be zero) while performing visual search is likely to cause players to tend toward focal points.

+## Why is this important?

+First, the generic idea of the situation in the traveler's dilemma is as follows.
+A player is engaged in a game with a single Nash equilibria.
+The equilibrium is easily found via elimination of weakly dominated strategies, and each of the strategies is itself a sub-game focal point.

+If AI are to interact strategically with humans in games (some of which will be similar to the situation here) then it is important for the AI to be able to efficiently predict strategic behavior.
+FWD, on the theoretical basis suggested here, is a method to anticipate how strategic players will perform elimination based reasoning.